MyMedCred Launches Automated Credentialing System for Medical Professionals

 A new, breakthrough system that automates the traditional credentialing system for medical professionals is now available online.

-HOUSTON, TEXAS, US, May 25, 2020 /EINPresswire.com/ -- Representatives with Houston-based MyMedCred announced today the official launch of its automated credentialing system for medical professionals.
+HOUSTON, TX, UNITED STATES, May 26, 2020 /EINPresswire.com/ -- Representatives with Houston-based MyMedCred announced today the official launch of its automated credentialing system for medical professionals.

 "MyMedCred has automated what was once a tedious, time-consuming, and error-prone process to help medical professionals focus on what they do best - saving and enhancing lives," said Dr. Sterling Carter, CEO and spokesperson for MyMedCred.